-Returning to the parable, the prodigal repents and returns to his father.
-The father was clearly waiting for his beloved child to return as he saw him even though "he was still a great way off" (St. Luke 15:20) and the father ran to his child in such a hurry that he "fell on his neck" and proceeded to kiss him even before the prodigal son uttered a single word of repentance!
-The father proceeds to throw a great feast for his son (St. Luke 15:22-24) as the son is back in communion with his father in his father's home.
-This is the teaching given to us by Christ Himself on the story of Salvation!
+The prodigal repents and returns to his father who was clearly waiting for his beloved child to return as he saw him even though "he was still a great way off" (St. Luke 15:20).
+The father ran to his child in such a hurry that he "fell on his neck" and proceeded to kiss him even before the prodigal son uttered a single word of repentance!